 Speech therapy helps patients with communication problems and speech disorders.
-Speech-language pathologists (SLPs), often referred to as speech therapists, use techniques such as articulation therapy, language intervention activities and others.
+Speech-language pathologists (SLPs), often referred to as speech therapists, use multiple types of speech therapy techniques such as articulation therapy, language intervention activities and others.
 Speech therapy can treat speech disorders or impairments in children or adults.
 The goal of speech therapy is to improve a patient’s speech and ability to understand and express language, verbally and non-verbally

 People with language issues can benefit socially, emotionally and intellectually from speech therapy.
 Speech therapy is used with both children and adults.
 If you have any of the following problems, speech therapy may be able to help:

 In general, the sooner speech therapy intervention starts, the better.
 Especially in young children, speech therapy is especially beneficial to improving language skills.